Missouri Library Network Corporation

 The Missouri Library Network Corporation (MLNC) was a library consortium founded on October 19, 1981 by the representatives of thirty-one Missouri libraries.
 In July 2012, MLNC merged with Amigos Library Services of Dallas Texas.

 History and purpose

 The Missouri Library Network Corporation (MLNC) was founded on October 19, 1981 by the representatives of thirty-one Missouri libraries.
 The mission of the Missouri Library Network Corporation (MLNC) was to organize and deliver to its member libraries and other contracting entities OCLC-based information services, related electronic services and content, and training in the management and use of information.

-MLNC’s primary role from 1983-2009 was to provide OCLC services to Missouri libraries.
+MLNC's primary role from 1983 to 2009 was to provide OCLC services to Missouri libraries.
 They were an active OCLC partner that provided billing, marketing, and training services to libraries throughout the Midwest region.
 In addition, MLNC provided discounts on a variety of library-related products and services, including electronic reference databases from vendors such as LexisNexis, Oxford University Press, Congressional Quarterly, and others as well as library supply catalogs (such as Demco and Brodart).